Carissa Moore is one of the most successful and influential female surfers of all time and a unique human being out of the water.

 She is the oldest daughter of Carol Lum and Christopher Moore.
 Cayla Moore, Carissa's younger sister, was born on April 18, 1997.

-Moore started surfing aged five, introduced to the ocean by her father in the waves of Queen's Beach in Waikiki even before she started kindergarten.
+Moore started surfing at age five, introduced to the ocean by her father in the waves of Queen's Beach in Waikiki even before she started kindergarten.

 "I was instantly hooked," she revealed.